andrew/ultimate-awesome/README.md

 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-appium](https://github.com/SrinivasanTarget/awesome-appium) - A curated list of delightful Appium resources.
 - [awesome-woocommerce](https://github.com/lukecav/awesome-woocommerce) - Plugins and code snippets to improve your WooCommerce store.
-- [awesome-supernote](https://github.com/fharper/awesome-supernote) - A curated list of projects, templates or anything interesting related to the Supernote tablet.
-- [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
 - [awesome-remote-work](https://github.com/zenika-open-source/awesome-remote-work) - 😎 Awesome lists about remote work.
 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.